amsat-dl/IPS/README.md

 # IPS

+IPS -- Interpreter for Process Structures

-IPS - High Level Programming of Small Systems for the AMSAT space projects (communication satellites for radio amateurs)
+High Level Programming of Small Systems for the AMSAT space projects (communication satellites for radio amateurs)